 WELCOME TO GANGWAY THEATRE CO.

 Gangway!
 Theatre Co. is a collective focused on creating theatre that explores memory, history and cognitive dysfunction through an intersectional feminist lens.
-We are drawn to stories about women who are fighting the odds – who have extraordinary internal lives that there isn’t always a place for in our society.
+We are drawn to stories about bodies and minds that are subjugated by society – who have extraordinary internal lives that there isn’t always a place for in our society.